-Hearing set for guardsman in slaying of Alabama officer
+Residents describe terror, confusion during RV park shooting

 Wilkes has been a member of the Alabama National Guard since 2010 and was the leader of an infantry fire team, or combat unit, said Lt.
 Col. Tim Alexander, a Guard spokesman.

-A public alert sent out after the officers were shot described the suspect as wearing camouflage body armor and a helmet, but authorities haven’t said whether any such gear might be linked to military service.
+A public alert sent out after the officers were shot described the suspect as wearing camouflage body armor and a helmet.
+Authorities haven’t said whether any such gear might be linked to military service.

 Records don’t reflect any overseas deployments by Wilkes, Alexander said, and additional details about his service record were not immediately available.